 #90 Paul Warrenfelt

-My name is Paul Warrenfelt and I will be riding a 1939 Triumph 3H single in the inaugural Cross Country Chase.
+My name is Paul Warrenfelt and I will be riding a 1935 Triumph 2/1 250cc single in the inaugural Cross Country Chase.
 I participated in the 2018 Motorcycle Cannonball as rider #90 on a 1920 Triumph Model H. I am very much looking forward to this equally challenging but very different event compared to the Cannonball.

 Regarding my background, I live in Indianapolis, Indiana, a city with the honorary title of the “Racing Capital of the World” and was the long-time home of Erwin “Cannonball” Baker.

 I am formally trained in both Engineering and Business and have worked in both fields throughout my career.
-I currently work in the IT field.
+I recently retired from the corporate world and am working on starting a motorcycle related business.

 My first motorcycle was an Italian made Harley Davidson Leggero.
 I had an incredible 65cc engine!
 This was well before I had my driver’s license.
 My first “real” motorcycle was a Triumph Tiger Cub with a 200cc engine.
 That was the one that really got me hooked on motorcycles and Triumph.